pi-hole/docs/docs/ftldns/dns-cache.md

 `pihole-FTL` offers an efficient DNS cache that helps speed up your Internet experience.
 This DNS cache is part of the embedded `dnsmasq` server.
 Setting the cache size to zero disables caching.
 The DNS TTL value is used for determining the caching period. `pihole-FTL` clears its cache on receiving `SIGHUP`.

 <!-- markdownlint-disable code-block-style -->
-!!! warning Some warning about enlarging the DNS cache size
+!!! warning Some warning about the DNS cache size
     **There is no benefit in enlarging this number *except* if the DNS cache evictions count is larger than zero.** In contrast, a larger cache *will* consume more memory on your node, leaving less memory available for other caches of your Pi-hole.
 If you push this number to the extremes, it may even be that your Pi-hole gets short on memory and does not operate as expected.

+    Also, note that, because the DNSSEC validation process uses the cache, it is not permitted to reduce the cache size below `150` when DNSSEC is enabled.
 <!-- markdownlint-enable code-block-style -->

 ### Cache metrics